pubannotation/pubannotation-map/README.md

 PubAnnotation Map is a zoomable treemap to visualise and discover the hierarchical data from <a href="http://pubannotation.org">PubAnnotation</a>.

-Click any cell to zoom in, or the top facebook blue label to zoom out.
-Cell size is proportional to the number of PubMed abstracts.
-Different shades of color are related to the number of PubAnnotation

 # Data format
 ```json